-Hale Ball does not rent, sell, or share personal information about you for any other purpose except when we have your permission, or under the following circumstances:
+HALE BALL MURPHY, PLC does not rent, sell, or share personal information about you for any other purpose except when we have your permission, or under the following circumstances:

 We respond to subpoenas, court orders, or legal process, or to establish or exercise our legal rights or defend legal claims.